 - Firefox on Android mobile devices is not compatible with Salesforce Chatter.

 - Salesforce imposes API limits “per user per hour” which may result in some users unable to access this widget at certain times.

 Step 0: Enable CORS

 Salesforce integration widgets require CORS to be enabled in your Salesforce instance.
-Follow the instructions here to enable CORS.
+To enable CORS, see Salesforce - Enabling CORS.

 Step 1: Add a widget

 Edit the widget and select the Salesforce Chatter option from the list.

 Step 3: Enter your Salesforce instance URL

 Enter the full URL for your Salesforce instance.
 Ex. https://na34.salesforce.com

 Step 4: Select your instance type